**VISITS SUSPENDED UNTIL FURTHER NOTICE**

 Can I turn up and hope to join a tour?

-All guided tours must be pre-arranged as we are on Ministry of Defence owned land.
+We ask that all guided tours are be pre-arranged as we are on Ministry of Defence owned land and planned trips are essential.

 Can I do it myself?